sanchit1053/semester_8_notes/CS784 Image Synthesis/notes/Lecture_4.md

 - We have seen one redering method already (Rasterization)
 - Issues
     * Visiblity
-        + Whatparts of a scene are visible?
+        + What parts of a scene are visible?
             + Clipping
             + CUlling (backface and occlusion)
     * Illumination